 Operational risk is the risk of loss as a result of inadequate or failing processes, people or systems.
 Robeco constantly seeks opportunities to simplify processes and reduce complexity in order to mitigate operational risks.
-Robeco uses systems that can be seen as the market standard for financial institutions.
+Automation is a key resource in this regard and Robeco uses systems that can be seen as the market standard for financial institutions.
 The use of automation increases the risk associated with IT.
 This risk can be divided into three categories.
 The risk of access by unauthorized persons is managed using preventive and detective measures to control access to both the network and systems and data.
 Processes such as change management and operational management provide for monitoring of an operating system landscape.
 Finally, business continuity measures are in place to limit the risk of breakdown as far as possible and to recover operational status as quickly as possible in the event of a disaster.
-The effectiveness of these measures is tested periodically by means of internal and external monitoring.
+The effectiveness of these measures is tested periodically by means of internal and external testing.